VlachosGroup/ckbit/docs/installation.rst

 PyStan is the Python library that provides the Bayesian inference functionality for CKBIT, so it is crucial to install it properly.
 This becomes complicated since there are multiple versions of PyStan with different installation pathways depending on whether the computer is running Linux, Windows, or a Mac OS.
+We are using an achived version of PyStan2 to maintain CKBIT's functionality.
 To run CKBIT, **a user must first install PyStan with the CVODES library.
 Without the CVODES version of PyStan, CKBIT will not install.** For Windows users, please install Anaconda and see below for instructions.
 For all other users, please